ericpeeters/makiJS/README.md

 ####content:
 An array of emmet strings or a single emmet string, also allows for a multidimensional array to extract elements into different arrays and re-use them in multiple cases.
 If there is a file with a JSON extension filled in as contentSrc, the content property will accept a string to specify which array in the JSON to use.

+####append:
+A boolean that allows you to specify whether maki replaces the content or appends to the content.

 ####copyControls:
 A boolean that allows you to add Copy Emmet & Copy HTML buttons.